Skip to contents

 Changing axis limits, breaks and labels

 Axis limits, breaks and labels for continuous variables can be controlled using scale_x/y_continuous().
-For discrete variables, labels can be changes using scale_x/y_discrete() or alternatively by recoding the variable in the data before creating a chart.
+For discrete variables, labels can be changed using scale_x/y_discrete() or alternatively by recoding the variable in the data before creating a chart.

 last_plot() +